-3. § 45.3(f) - Allocations
+3. §45.3(f)-Allocations

-The Commission is proposing several amendments to the § 45.3(f) regulations for reporting allocations, including re-designating it as § 45.3(c).
-As background, § 45.3(f)(1) provides that the reporting counterparty to an initial swap with an allocation agent reports required swap creation data for the initial swap, including a USI.
+The Commission is proposing several amendments to the § 45.3(f) regulations for reporting allocations, including redesignating it as § 45.3(c).76 As background, § 45.3(f)(1) provides that the reporting counterparty to an initial swap with an allocation agent reports required swap creation data for the initial swap, including a USI.
 For the post-allocation swaps, § 45.3(f)(2)(i) provides that the agent must tell the reporting counterparty the identities of the actual counterparties ASATP after execution, with a deadline of eight business hours.
-Section 45.3(f)(2)(ii) provides that the reporting counterparty must create USIs for the swaps and report all required swap creation data for each post-allocation swap ASATP after learning the identities of the counterparties.
-Section 45.3(f)(2)(iii) provides that the SDR to which the initial and post-allocation swaps were reported must map together the USIs of the initial swap and each post-allocation swap.
+Section 45.3(f)(2)(ii)provides that the reporting counterparty must create USIs for the swaps and report all required swap creation data for each post-allocation swap ASATP after learning the identities of the counterparties.
+Section 45.3(f)(2)(iii) provides that the SDR to which the initial and post-allocation swaps were reported must map together the USIs of the initial swap and each post-allocation swap

-The Commission is proposing to specify that required swap creation data for allocations must be reported "electronically" to SDRs in §§ 45.3(c), (c)(1), and (c)(2)(ii).
+The Commission is proposing to specify that required swap creation data for allocations must be reported "electronically" to SDRs in § 45.3(c), (c)(1), and (c)(2)(ii).
 This should be current practice for reporting allocations to SDRs.

-The Commission is also proposing to replace the reference in $\S 45.3(f)(1)$ (redesignated as $\S 45.3(c)(1)$) to " $\S 45.3(a)$ through (d)" with a reference to paragraphs (a) or (b) of $\S 45.3$, to reflect the structural revisions to $\S 45.3(a)$ -(d) discussed above.
+The Commission is also proposing to replace the reference in § 45.3(f)(1) (redesignated as § 45.3(c)(1)) to "§ 45.3(a)through (d)" with a reference to paragraphs (a) or (b) of § 45.3, to reflect the structural revisions to § 45.3(a)through (d) discussed above.
+Because the Commission is proposing to extend the time to report required swap creation data in § 45.3(a) and (b), reporting counterparties would have additional time to report required swap creation data for the initial swaps as well.